RENEE MONTAGNE, HOST:

 FITZPATRICK: Oh, I'm sure that the U.S. Congress will be looking at gas as one of the next areas to make off limits to Iran, the same way they did with oil sales.
 And on the gas issue, I think it's interesting.
 The European Union has already decided itself not to purchase any gas, or to allow European traders to trade in gas.
 Now, for the European Union to be ahead of the United States in this regard is a little bit anomalous.
 I think the United States will be catching up pretty quickly.

 KENYON: Some U.S. senators want not only to catch, but surpass E.U. sanctions.
 A bipartisan push has been launched for sweeping new restrictions that could effectively bar most international trade with Iran.
 It goes well beyond what the White House has called for, but supporters are enthusiastic, saying this is what's needed to get Tehran's attention.
 Peter Kenyon, NPR News, Istanbul.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.